As Number of Heads on Them Increase, Production of Chopping Blocks Soars

-In 2019, the average number of heads on the chopping blocks of US corporations was 4.4.
-Toda it’s 22.5 and is expected to hit 30 by 2027.
+In 2019, the average number of heads on the chopping blocks at a US corporation was 4.4.
+Today it’s 22.5 and is expected to hit 30 by 2028.
 As a result, over 40 percent of US businesses have ordered or are in the process of ordering larger blocks.

 The situation has created an opportunity for Prattman Inc., the USA’s largest manufacturer of chopping blocks.
 As recently as 2008, the company was making only about 15,000 a year, compared to 17.5 million today.